pzim-devdata/tahoma/README.md

 - `python3 tahoma.py --list-names-french` or `tahoma -lnf`

-Enjoy !
+Now you are ready to use tahoma

 For more info  refer to `python3 tahoma.py -h` or `python3 tahoma.py -i`

-Now you are ready to use tahoma

 # Use Cases: